Published Jun 21, 2022

 How To Cope With Eye Disease And Vision Loss

 Maintaining good eye health is important for overall health.
-This is why it is important to set up annual eye exams, speaking with an eye doctor about health issues and concerns.
-In addition, there are a number of ways seniors can keep their eyes and vision healthy:
+This is why it is important to set up annual complete eye exams, even if you have good vision, and speak with an eye doctor about health issues and concerns.
+In addition, there are a number of ways seniors can keep their eyes and vision healthy

 • Eat a healthy diet